 Bash the cardamom pods gently with the flat of your knife and add to the pan along with the ground cumin, turmeric, fenugreek, ground coriander, and bay leaves.
 Mix well and cook for a minute.

-Give the lentils a quick rinse in a colander (optional) and add to the pan along with the water/stock and tinned tomatoes.
+Give the lentils a quick rinse in a colander (optional, see notes) and add to the pan along with the water/stock and tinned tomatoes.
 Cover with a lid, bring to a gentle simmer, then turn down the heat and cook for 15 minutes, stirring now and then.

 After 15 minutes, add the coconut milk, lime zest, and lime juice.
 For more flavour, stir in the squeezed lime halves and chopped coriander stems.
 Continue to cook for another 5-10 minutes or until the lentils and sweet potato cubes are cooked through.